MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-ping-identity.md

   ![PingAccess with O I D C implementation](./media/partner-ping/authorization-flow.png)

 In a typical Azure AD B2C deployment with policies exposing IdPs, there is a challenge.
-Because, PingAccess can be configured with one upstream IdP.
+Because, PingAccess is configured with one upstream IdP.

 ### PingFederate federation proxy